funsojoba/book_api/README.md

 The following endpoints are available in the API:
 Authentication

-    POST /user/signup/ - Register a new user
+    POST /api/auth/signup/ - Register a new user
     POST /api/auth/login - Authenticate a user and return a JWT token

-Books
+### Books

     GET /api/books - Get a list of all books
     POST /api/books - Create a new book
     GET /api/books/<book_id> - Get a book by ID
-    PUT /api/books/<book_id> - Update a book by ID DELETE /api/books/<book_id> - Delete a book by ID GET /api/books/search - Search for books by title, author or category
+    PUT /api/books/<book_id> - Update a book by ID DELETE /api/books/<book_id> - Delete a book by ID

-Environment Variables
+### Environment Variables

-The following environment variables are used in the application:
+A list of environment variables can be found in the `.env.example` file

-    MONGO_URI - MongoDB connection URI
-    RABBITMQ_URI - RabbitMQ connection URI
-    SECRET_KEY - Secret key for JWT token generation